Opentrons/opentrons/DEV_SETUP.md

 ### pyenv

 In the past, we recommended pyenv on macos and linux because it made it convenient to install the specific version of python used by our stack.
-However, we now support so many environments, with different versions of python, that we rely on pyenv internally - and its integration with pipenv - to manage the different interpreters we require.
+However, we now support so many environments, with different versions of python, that we rely on pyenv internally - and its integration with [pipenv][] - to manage the different interpreters we require.
 You should now install it on all platforms.

-On linux and OSX, use [pyenv][pyenv] (the link has install instructions).
-On Windows, use [pyenv-win][pyenv-win] which similarly has instructions on installation in the link.
+On linux and OSX, use [pyenv][] (the link has install instructions).
+On Windows, use [pyenv-win][] which similarly has instructions on installation in the link.

 Note: if your system python is 3.10 or 3.8, make sure that you use pyenv to install an interpreter at that minor version with a higher bugfix version than the system; otherwise pipenv will use the wrong one, which will break native code dependencies.